Shaun Spencer KC

 Re D (Fact-finding appeal) [2019] EWCA 2302

-Shaun and Karl Rowley QC represented a father who had been accused of inflicting a sexual injury on his child and who was exonerated after successfully applying to re-open the finding.
+Shaun and Karl Rowley KC represented a father who had been accused of inflicting a sexual injury on his child and who was exonerated after successfully applying to re-open the finding.
 The judgment is available here.

 Re C (A Child) [2019] EWCA CIV 1777

 Appeared for the appellant in the Court of Appeal and was successful in arguing that the first instance decision should be overturned.
-Led by Karl Rowley QC.
+Led by Karl Rowley KC.
 The case has been published on BAILII.

 M (Deprivation of Liberty in Scotland) [2019] EWHC 1510 (Fam)

 A decision of Macdonald J in which he identifies a potential gap in the law as between the jurisdictions of Scotland and that of England and Wales in regards to the use of the inherent jurisdiction to deprive children of their liberty.
-Led by Frances Heaton QC.
+Led by Frances Heaton KC.
 It is reported on BAILII and has been subject to comment on Family Law Week.

 A City Council v LS [2019] EWHC 1384 (Fam)